GaryRoberts/reactjs-portfolio-site/README.md

 # Simple React JS Portfolio site

-## What is the use of this Repo
+## What is the use of this Repo?

-This Project is a Simple ReactJS Project which demonstrates the following
+This Project is a Simple ReactJS Project which demonstrates how to make portfolio website for a software It includes the following components:
-1. Creating a Component in React
+1. About
-2. Making HTTP calls
+2. Skills
-3. Communicating between parent and child component
+3. Projects
-4. Using Bootstrap along with React
+4. Acievements
-5. Using Basic Routing in React
+5. Contact

 The project Template can be used to build bigger projects